 “InVision helps our distributed design team stay in sync,” agreed Jeremy Jantz, Product Designer, Treehouse.
 “We can facilitate design discussions asynchronously, track feedback from everyone on the team, and demonstrate interactions easily and efficiently.
 It’s the best rapid prototyping tool we’ve found.”

 Real-time collaboration is an essential part of the design process.
-InVision Freehand is like a whiteboard that allows you to wireframe, plan, design presentations, and give and receive feedback, between designers but also in conjunction with other stakeholders.
+InVision Freehand is a digital whiteboard that allows you to wireframe, plan, design presentations, and give and receive feedback, between designers but also in conjunction with other stakeholders.

 For example, Trello relies heavily on InVision for communicating with developers.
 “The comments are extremely valuable when it comes to feedback and questions.
 InVision has really become an integral part of how we work,” explained the company’s Product Designer, Adam Simms.